bertrand-benoit/hemerais/README.md

 ## Notes
 In 2019, Hemera environment is going to change from its current Desktop version to a new dedicated Robotics one.
-Update and information will come before end of the year.
+Update and information will come at end of 2019 / begin of 2020.

 In January 2015, to provide you the best experience:
  * the Website has been migrated from [SourceForge](https://sourceforge.net/p/hemerais/wiki/Home/) to a [dedicated Website](http://hemerais.bertrand-benoit.net)